memgraph/mage/README.md

 Furthermore, if you have an **algorithm proposition**, please fill in the survey on [**mage.memgraph.com**](https://mage.memgraph.com/).

 ### Community
-Make sure to check out Memgraph community, and join us on a survey of streaming a graph algorithms!
+Make sure to check out the Memgraph community, and join us on a survey of streaming graph algorithms!
 Drop us a message on the channels below:

 <p align="center">
 <a href="https://twitter.com/intent/follow?screen_name=memgraphmage">